-The Company's RIIO-ED2 Business Plan, published under the brand SSEN Distribution in conjunction with sister company SHEPD, is a core component of the Group's NZAP Plus.
+The Company's RIIO-ED2 Business Plan, published under the brand SSEN Distribution in conjunction with sister company SHEPD, is a core component of the Group's NZAP Plus and the business is well underway in delivering on this.
 The RIIO-ED2 regulatory price control for 2023-2028 is an important step on the road to net zero and throughout the past year the Company has worked to reach a settlement that balances the needs of customers and the environment.